Frequently Asked Questions About Birth Photography

 Do you photograph the entire labor and delivery?

-If that’s what you want, then yes!
+As long as that’s what you want, then yes!
 I typically arrive when you enter ‘active labor’ (we can talk about what this means in our consultation), but I will never photograph anything that you are not comfortable with.
 We will discuss in depth your desires for your birth session and if there are certain parts of the birth process that you don’t want photographed, I will absolutely honor those wishes.
+I do also offer a ‘Golden Hour Session’, which is sort of in between a birth session and a fresh 48 session.
+For a Golden Hour Session, you would keep me informed of your labor progress, but I wouldn’t come to the hospital until the baby has actually been born.
+This allows you to still capture those very first moments together, the first latch, weights and measurements, etc. Golden Hour sessions are ideal for people who are on a tight budget or who aren’t interested in labor photos.

 Will you post my pictures on the internet?